 - ChaCha in Akazukin Chacha can use the power of her brooch (and Riiya's bracelet, and Shine's ring) to turn into a "Magical Princess" who looks to be about 16 years old.
 She herself looks to be about 7-8.

-- Nanaka 6/17 doesn't actually have this trope, however it is the explanation given to the main character after she suffers a severe brain injury that leaves her with no memories beyond the age of six.
+- This is the explanation given to the main character after she suffers a severe brain injury that leaves her with no memories beyond the age of six.

-- It actually does have this trope, but only in a minor capacity—Magical Domiko does this when she uses her powers.
+- The main character of the show within a show Magical Domiko does this when she uses her powers.

 - In YuYu Hakusho, Koenma normally looks like a baby despite being Really 700 Years Old.
 When in the human world, in order to be taken seriously, he appears in the form of a handsome young man... with a pacifier in his mouth.
 He actually has a good reason to always carry the pacifier.